serbannacu/gxna/README.md

 In the output directory, `parameters.txt` logs the program parameters, while `index.html` and `results.txt` contain the results.
-The latter has one line for each cluster/root, and after the regular columns (of which the $p$-values are the last ones) also shows the list of genes in the cluster.
+The latter has one line for each cluster/root, and after the regular columns (of which the raw and adjusted $p$-values are the last two) also shows the list of genes in the cluster.

-For each of the top clusters/subgraphs, GXNA also generates files `graph_N.{ext}` where *N* is the rank of the cluster, and the extension `{ext}` can be `txt`, `dot`, or `svg` (if `-draw` is enabled).
+For each of the top clusters/subgraphs, GXNA also generates files `graph_N.{ext}` where *N* is the index of the cluster, and the extension `{ext}` can be `txt`, `dot`, or `svg` (if `-draw` is enabled).
 DOT files are generated even if Graphviz is not installed, and can be used to create drawings later.